NikitaNO/grow-datasource-builder-doIt/README.md

 `docker-compose up`

 To stop running the app.
-This is useful if you container is in a broken state.
+This is useful if your container is in a broken state.
 This will stop all services.

 `docker-compose stop`